ro-dhr/azure-enterprise-network-project/README.md

 ### Verify

-SSH from the EU VM to the US VM worked; problem fixed!
+SSH from the EU VM to the US VM worked!
+Problem fixed!

 ![SSH succeeds](screenshots/scenario1-11-ssh-succeeds.png)